Black-Eyed Susan Care

 How Do You Save A Dying Black Susan?

 Rejuvenation can be attempted by trimming off the top 1/4 to 1/3 of the plant, paying particular attention to the dead or dying foliage but leaving behind as much healthy, green foliage as you can so it can gather energy from the sun.
-Place mulch around, but not touching the plant to conserve moisture than water slowly and deeply once or twice weekly.
+Place mulch around, but not touching the plant to conserve moisture, and then water slowly and deeply once or twice weekly.

 How Long Does It Take For A Black-Eyed Susan Vine To Bloom?